 Healthcare is one of the most highly regulated industries in the business world.
 Meeting those regulatory compliance obligations is challenging and complex, because of both the evolving regulations and the need to balance high-quality patient care with stringent privacy and security.

 In this article we’ll discuss the importance of a compliance program in healthcare, key compliance subjects, federal regulations that govern healthcare compliance, and how healthcare organizations can assure compliance.

 What Is Healthcare Compliance?

-Healthcare organizations are held to standards, regulations, and laws at the state and federal levels.
-A healthcare organization that violates these laws can face regulatory fines, lawsuits, exclusion from government healthcare programs, or loss of operating licenses.
+Healthcare organizations must adhere to healthcare laws, regulatory requirements, and standards at both the state and federal levels.
+Failure to comply with those mandates can result in severe consequences, including litigation, exclusion from government healthcare programs, or even the revocation of operating licenses.

 Federal Regulations Governing Healthcare Compliance

 Here are some of the federal regulations that govern healthcare compliance.